-Aramark Investments Limited (registered number 02808311) through its Northern European operating companies provides food services and facilities management to organisations across a range of market sectors serving hundreds of clients across the UK in the business and industry, education, offshore, defence, healthcare and judicial markets and also supplies online retail products to the customers in the UK.
-Aramark has undertaken a number of activities in the previous 12 months to better understand its supply chain and is committed to challenging human trafficking and slavery.
+Aramark Investments Limited (registered number 02808311), through its Northern European operating companies, provides food services and facilities management to organisations across a range of market sectors serving hundreds of clients across the UK in the business and industry, education, offshore, defence and healthcare markets.
+Aramark continuously undertakes activities to better understand its supply chain and is committed to challenging human trafficking and slavery.

 - In 2018, Aramark developed an assessment programme in conjunction with SEDEX.

-- The programme assesses supplier’s credentials with regard to Labour Standards, Health and Safety, Environmental Stewardship and Business Ethics.
+- The programme assesses supplier’s credentials, in terms of Labour Standards, Health and Safety, Environmental Stewardship and Business Ethics.
 The assessment findings rate the supplier’s compliance and highlights any risk for further investigation.

-Furthermore, all suppliers entering new contracts with Aramark are obligated to enforce relevant legislative requirements in relation to the use of labour throughout their supply chain.
+- Furthermore, all suppliers entering new contracts with Aramark are required to enforce relevant legislative requirements in relation to the use of labour throughout their supply chain.

 Aramark is focused on ensuring that slavery and human trafficking does not occur within its UK business.
 As part of our commitment to improving our recruitment procedures, we have updated our interviewing skills course to include the following: